symfony/ux/src/TwigComponent/src/Resources/doc/index.rst

 Creating a Basic Component
 --------------------------

-Let's create a reusable “alert” element that we can use to show success or error messages across our site.
+Let's create a reusable "alert" element that we can use to show success or error messages across our site.
 Step 1 is always to create a component that has an ``AsTwigComponent`` class attribute.
 Let's start as simple as possible::